ARTICLE I. Name

 Board members are to attend seventy five percent (75%) of the board and committee meetings.
 If the board member fails to attend seventy five percent 75% of the board meetings without substantial reason, as deemed appropriate by the chair, the member will be deemed to have resigned and the position declared vacant.
 The vacancy will be filled as outlined in Article IV.
 Section 4.
 B. of the association bylaws.

 The board of directors may remove, by a two thirds vote, any member of the board of directors for refusal, neglect, or failure to perform duties of the position, or for any act contrary to the policies and instructions of the board.
 The vacancy shall be filled as provided in these bylaws.

 Two-thirds (2/3) of the members of the Board shall constitute a quorum at meetings of the Board.
-The vote of the majority of members of the Board, at which a quorum is present, shall be the act of the Board.
+A vote of the majority of the members of the Board, at which a quorum is present, shall be the act of the Board.

 ARTICLE VIII.
 Executive Committee

 The Executive Committee shall consist of the President, President-Elect, Treasurer and Secretary.
 The President shall serve as the chairman of the committee.

 The Executive Committee shall manage affairs of this Association between meetings of the board of directors and shall be authorized to act on behalf of the board on all matters.

 Actions of the Executive Committee shall be ratified by the Board of Directors at the next regularly scheduled meeting.